KDE/digikam-doc/showfoto_editor/showfoto_overview.rst

     As Showfoto does not use a database, application lack **image versioning** support.

 Other difference with digiKam Image Editor is the **Left sidebar**.
-In digiKam there left sidebar do not exists as all phoyo management is delegate to the Main Window.
-In Showfoto, the left sidebar host two tab to navigate in file-system:
+In Showfoto all photo management is delegate to the Main Window and the left sidebar host two tab to navigate through your file-system:

     - :ref:`First one <showfoto_folderstab>`, named **Folders** allows to go in-deep in directory hierarchies as a standard files manager.
 You can see the image thumbnails and the current path.
 Clicking on a thumbnail will load the contents to the canvas.